How Much to Charge for Snow-Removal in 2025 : Your Complete Snow-Removal Pricing Formula

 roofers Referral and Networking Strategies

-Don’t forget about referrals – your happiest customers can be your best salespeople.
+Don’t forget about referrals – they’re one of the most effective roofing sales strategies.
+Your happiest customers can be your best salespeople.
 When a roofing job finishes well, ask the homeowner to recommend you.
-People trust friends and neighbors for contractor referrals.
+People trust friends and neighbors when looking for a contractor.
 A satisfied customer who just saw you do great work is very likely to mention you.
-One industry source notes that happy clients “are more likely to recommend you to friends and colleagues” and give good reviews.
-That can lead to new customers knocking on your door with interest already.
+One industry source notes that happy clients “are more likely to recommend you to friends and colleagues” and leave good reviews.
+This simple roofing sales strategy can lead to new customers knocking on your door, already interested in your services.

 Make it easy for them to refer you.
 Carry some business cards or flyers labeled “Referral cards” – after a good project, give them to the homeowner with a note: “Share these with anyone you know who needs a new roof; I’d appreciate it!”
 You can even offer a small referral incentive (if allowed in your area), like a gift card or discount on future work, to say thanks for a lead.